cabreraalex/widget-svelte-cookiecutter/README.md

 ## Releasing your initial packages:

-- Add tests
-- Ensure tests pass locally and on CI.
-Check that the coverage is reasonable.
 - Make a release commit, where you remove the `, 'dev'` entry in `_version.py`.
 - Update the version in `package.json`
 - Relase the npm packages: